nuriel77/iri-playbook/README.md

 In addition, it will install and configure iota-pm, a GUI to view/manage the full node.

-For the full tutorial goto https://github.com/nuriel77/iri-playbook/wiki/IOTA-Full-Node-Tutorial---Linux
+For the full tutorial use the [Wiki](https://github.com/nuriel77/iri-playbook/wiki/IOTA-Full-Node-Tutorial---Linux )

 ## Requirements
 A redhat/centos or debian/ubuntu node where you want to have the node running on.